 Financial data

-Revealing details about credit balances “Credit” and “In arrears” would place the council and the businesses at risk of fraud.
+Revealing details about credit balances “Credit” and “In arrears” would place the council, businesses, and individuals at risk of fraud.
 Therefore, this information will no longer be disclosed, as this could undermine crime prevention efforts.

 Under Section 40.2 - personal data

-Information relating to sole traders or partnerships is exempt from disclosure under Section 40(2).
+Information relating to sole traders, partnerships or individuals is exempt from disclosure under Section 40(2).

 This section of the Act provides an exemption to the general right of access to information, where the disclosure of personal information would breach any of the data protection principles.